- Ongoing Expedition

 - Huantsan, Peru

-Altitude Junkies are established as one of the premier outfitters offering professionally managed mountaineering expeditions.
+Altitude Junkies is established as one of the premier outfitters offering professionally managed mountaineering expeditions.

-Our expeditions are unlike traditional commercial expeditions with certified IFMGA guides with a 4:1 climber to guide ratio.
+Our expeditions are non-guided like traditional commercial expeditions with certified IFMGA guides and a 4:1 climber to guide ratio.
 On our 8,000-meter expeditions we have a single expedition leader who manages the expedition logistics and staff.
 In the Cordillera Blanca of Peru where we practice roped glacier travel we have two expedition leaders.

-We primarily focus on climbing 8,000-meter peaks with expeditions in Nepal to Everest and Lhotse in the spring and Manaslu and Cholatse in the fall.
-We have also organized many expeditions to Gasherbrum II, Gasherbrum I and Broad Peak in Pakistan and Everest, Cho Oyu and Shishapangma in Tibet.
+We primarily focus on the less crowded and more challenging 8,000-meter peaks with expeditions in Nepal to Makalu, Dhaulagiri and Kanchenjunga as well as the 6,440-meter Cholatse in the fall.
+We have also organized many expeditions to 6,000 and 7,000-meter peaks as well as Everest, Lhotse and Manaslu in Nepal; Gasherbrum I, Gasherbrum II and Broad Peak in Pakistan; and Everest, Cho Oyu and Shishapangma in Tibet.

 During the summer months we switch from climbing in the Himalayas to the lower peaks of Cordillera Blanca in Peru.
-We offer an introduction to the Cordillera Blanca with three alpine climbs from the same valley as well as an 8,000-meter preparation climb with an attempt on Huantsan, a prestigious Cordillera Blanca peak during this mini Himalayan expedition.
+We offer an Himalayan style expedition to one of the Cordillera Blancas most prestigious peaks as well as bespoke expeditions to any Cordillera Blanca peak.

-To maximize our chances of summit success we use Nepalese Sherpa on our Nepal and Tibet Himalayan expeditions.
-Our Sherpa team have climbed with us over many years and are under the directorship of our well-respected Sirdar, Dorjee Sherpa.
+To maximize our chances of summit success we use Nepalese Sherpa on our Nepal Himalayan expeditions.
+Our Sherpa team have climbed with us over many years and are under the directorship of our UIAGM certified guide Sirdar, Pasang Ongcho Sherpa.
 Base and advanced base camps are well staffed with our Sherpa cooks and kitchen assistants.
 They have all been trained by professional western chefs to produce a varied menu and are knowledgeable of food safety and safe hygiene practices.
 Our base camps are stocked with fresh local and imported foods for a varied and nutrient conscious diet.

 The Summit Oxygen system we use on our 8,000-meter expeditions is now considered the premier supplementary oxygen system for mountaineering.
 It has significantly increased climbers performance through it's delivery technology and the rugged design guarantees consistent oxygen supply without issues up high, when it matters.
 Both our team members and Sherpas use this system as there is no better mask on the market.